 "Obviously, it's not even-up when you look at those players' impact on the game, but it's our job to deal with it," Boston defenseman Andrew Ference said.
 "It's not the same, but that's the way those things usually work."

-Horton has eight goals and nine assists in the playoffs for Boston.
-He's second in the NHL postseason with a plus-11 rating, and he already became the first player in NHL history to score a game-winning goal in a Game 7 twice in the same postseason run.
+Horton has eight goals and nine assists in the playoffs for Boston, which trails 2-1 heading into Game 4 on Wednesday night.
+He's second in the NHL postseason with plus-11 rating, and he already became the first player in NHL history to score a game-winning goal in a Game 7 twice in the same postseason run.

 He skates alongside center David Krejci and Lucic on the Bruins' top line.
-Julien said rookie Tyler Seguin, a healthy scratch Monday night, is a candidate to replace Horton in Game 4.
+Julien said rookie Tyler Seguin, a healthy scratch Monday night, is a candidate to replace Horton for Game 4.

 Horton has been a hero in the postseason for Boston, which is in the Stanley Cup finals for the first time in 21 years.
 Horton scored the winning goal in overtime in Game 7 of the first round against Montreal - and again in the Eastern Conference finals, getting the only goal in Boston's 1-0 victory over Tampa Bay late in the third period.